powercloudsdn/documentation/terms-and-conditions/service-agreement.md

 ---

 ## Introduction
-Welcome to PowerCloud (“Company”, “we”, “our”, “us”)!
+Welcome to PowerCloud ("Company", "we", "our", "us")!

-These Terms of Service (“Terms”, “Terms of Service”) govern your use of our website located at mypowercloud.net (and any subdomains of mypowercloud.net) (together or individually termed “Service”) operated by PowerCloud.
+These Terms of Service ("Terms", "Terms of Service") govern your use of our website located at mypowercloud.net (and any subdomains of mypowercloud.net) (together or individually termed "Service") operated by PowerCloud.

 Our Privacy Policy also governs your use of our Service and explains how we collect, safeguard and disclose information that results from your use of our web application.

-Your agreement with us includes these Terms and our Privacy Policy (“Agreements”).
+Your agreement with us includes these Terms and our Privacy Policy ("Agreements").
 You acknowledge that you have read and understood Agreements, and agree to be bound by them.

 If you do not agree with (or cannot comply with) these Agreements, then you may not use the Service.
 These Terms apply to all visitors, users and others who wish to access or use our Service.